 Zimbabwe: Agriculture is the backbone of Zimbabwe's economy as Zimbabweans remain largely a rural people who derive their livelihood from agriculture and other related rural economic activities.
 Agricultural activities provide employment and income for 60-70 percent of the population, supplies 60 percent of the raw materials required by the industrial sector and contributes 40 percent of total export earnings.
 Agriculture contributes approximately 17 percent to Zimbabwe's GDP.
 Tobacco, cotton, sugar and coffee are the main export crops.
 Livestock and livestock products contribute significantly to the economy of Zimbabwe, with cattle accounting for 35-38 percent of GDP contributed by the Agricultural Sector.
-Forests cover 40 percent of Zimbabwe's total land area but Zimbabwe ranks 3rd among African countries, after Sudan and Nigeria, in the rate of deforestation.
 Chronic malnutrition and stunting remains a major challenge in Zimbabwe.